• Skip to primary navigation

 What’s in a Carbonara?

-Sometimes it has pancetta or bacon or guanciale, sometimes it has cream.
+Sometimes carbonara has pancetta or bacon or guanciale, sometimes it has cream.
 I’ve had it with sausage, with peas, with whole eggs or just the yolks.
 I prefer mine with spaghetti but have been served it with tagliatelle, penne and even orzo in the past.
+I have even experimented with spicy gochujang carbonara.

 I love this mushroom version.
 It’s surprisingly easy to make too!
 I feel like a lot of people get a bit intimidated by the thought of cooking carbonara at home.
 The fear of ending up with pasta covered in scrambled eggs is real, but I promise you that with my method that’s impossible!